Divinity (film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 61 out of 100, based on 12 critics, indicating "generally favorable" reviews.

 Jeannette Catsoulis, writing for New York Times, described the film as, "an unintentionally comical sci-fi diatribe obsessed with beautiful bodies, bickering brothers and biblical symbolism".
 She continued, "the occasionally arresting visuals, though, are repeatedly undercut by dumb dialogue and often atrocious acting, the whole experienced through a wall of throbbing, squawking sound.
 This is not the movie to see if you are nursing a hangover".
-Jacob Oller, writing for Paste, described it as "a little like a self-important Barbarella, full of half-hearted titillation and taking place in that indistinguishable gray area between a moonbase and a Hollywood sex dungeon", while Nadir Samara, writing for ScreenRant, had a more positive review, praising the visual style, casting, and world-building.
-Christian Zilko of IndieWire wrote "The film’s overarching vision manages to split the difference between the simplistic rules of an old monster movie and the endlessly complicated bioethics debates you can find in Silicon Valley on a daily basis.
-It often feels as if we’re looking into a world that began as a carefully manufactured setting for a 1950s Hollywood movie, but has evolved at the same rate as the real world and now exists as a parallel version of our future.
-But none of Alcazar’s myriad flourishes overshadow the film’s most troubling theme: no matter how much the world changes, we’ll never stop being terrified to leave it."
+Jacob Oller, writing for Paste, described it as "a little like a self-important Barbarella, full of half-hearted titillation and taking place in that indistinguishable gray area between a moonbase and a Hollywood sex dungeon", while Nadir Samara, writing for Screen Rant, had a more positive review, praising the visual style, casting, and world-building.
+Christian Zilko of IndieWire wrote "The film's overarching vision manages to split the difference between the simplistic rules of an old monster movie and the endlessly complicated bioethics debates you can find in Silicon Valley on a daily basis.
+It often feels as if we're looking into a world that began as a carefully manufactured setting for a 1950s Hollywood movie, but has evolved at the same rate as the real world and now exists as a parallel version of our future.
+But none of Alcazar's myriad flourishes overshadow the film's most troubling theme: no matter how much the world changes, we'll never stop being terrified to leave it."